What you need to know

 - A rubbish bin (80, 120 or 240 litres).
 A 120L bin is provided as standard.
 You can request smaller bins (80L) or larger bins (240L).

 The recycling collection is covered by your rates.
-The food scraps kerbside service is paid for by a targeted rate of $68.34 for the 2019/20 year.
+The food scraps kerbside service is paid for by a targeted rate.
 Rubbish is collected using the 'Pay As You Throw' tag system.

 Rural properties are not included in the food scraps collection and can choose to use a wheelie bin or orange bags for rubbish.